Easily Find Qantas & Velocity Reward Availability with Seats.aero

 In addition to the original award search tools – the likes of KVS Tool, Award Nexus and ExpertFlyer – there are now some rather nifty next-generation tools such as:

-There’s now a lot of competition for tools that help with award searches, and they seem to be getting better and better.
-But my personal favourite award search tool at the moment is Seats.aero.
+As you can see, there’s now a lot of competition for tools that help with award searches.
+Overall, they seem to be getting better and better.
+But my personal favourite award search tool is still seats.aero.

 Why I like Seats.aero

 With a free account, you can instantly see award availability across the next two months.
-And with a Pro subscription, you can view available seats over the next year.
+By upgrading to a Pro subscription, you can view available seats over the next year.

 This is a seriously powerful award search tool, and one that I personally use.
 It has saved me a lot of time.

-Seats.aero shows award seats that are available to book online through 12 frequent flyer programs.
+Seats.aero currently shows award seats that are available to book online through 24 frequent flyer programs.
 This includes programs across the Oneworld, Star Alliance and SkyTeam alliances.
 It also supports programs like Emirates Skywards and Virgin Atlantic Flying Club, which both partner with Amex Membership Rewards in Australia.

-This has already been a useful tool for Australians for a while.
-But it became infinitely more useful a few weeks ago, when Seats.aero added support for Velocity Frequent Flyer and Qantas Frequent Flyer.
-This means you can now use it to instantly identify award seats that are available for booking as Velocity Reward Seats on the Virgin Australia website, and Classic Flight Rewards on the Qantas website.
+For Australians, the most useful programs that seats.aero supports are Qantas Frequent Flyer and Virgin Australia Velocity.
+You can instantly identify seats that are available for booking as Velocity Reward Seats on the Virgin Australia website, and Classic Flight Rewards on the Qantas website.

 Seats.aero can help you to find Qantas Business Classic Reward seats.
 Photo: Matt Graham.